Beta-deformation in Twistor-String Theory: Introduction

 \subsection{Plan of the paper}

 In Section 2, we review the definition of the beta deformation as states living in an irreducible representation of a symmetry algebra.
 In Section 3, we provide an overview of the topological B-model defined on the projective space $\mathbb{CP}^{3|4}$.
 In this section, the action, the BRST operator, and the $b$-ghost are introduced.
 In Section 4, we compute the cohomology of the BRST operator introduced in Section 2, with particular attention given to the ghost number 1 and 2 operators.
 In Section 5, we study the ghost numbers 1 and 2 in local coordinates, which is crucial for achieving the physical interpretation of these operators.
 Specifically, we closely investigate the ghost number 2 operators, which, in local coordinates, are manifestly understood as the states of the beta deformation.
 In Section 6, we offer general considerations on how the ghost number 2 operators deform the action and the BRST operator.
 In this section, we show that the topological action is deformed by a current-current term.
+Finally, in section 7 we make a discussion about further application of our results to the context of integrable deformations.